 As of June 30, 2024, the Company had issued in registered public offerings 8,251,657 shares of Series A Preferred Stock and 4,603,287 Series A Preferred Warrants and received gross proceeds of \$205.4 million and \$761,000, respectively, and additionally, had issued 568,681 shares of Series A Preferred Stock as payment for services to the Administrator, for which no cash proceeds were received.
-In connection with the cumulative issuance of Series A Preferred Stock and Series A Preferred Warrants, \$17.0 million and \$142,000 of costs specifically identifiable to the offering of the Series A Preferred Stock and Series A Preferred Warrants, respectively, were allocated to the Series A Preferred Stock and Series A Preferred Warrants, respectively, were allocated to the Series A Preferred Stock and Series A Preferred Warrants, respectively.
-Such costs include commissions, dealer manager fees and other offering fees and expenses but do not include non-issuance-specific costs of \$11.6 million related to the Company's offering of Series A Preferred Stock, Series A Preferred Warrants, Series A1 Preferred Stock and Series D Preferred Stock.
-As of June 30, 2024, the Company had reclassified and allocated \$1.9 million and \$5,000 from deferred charges to Series A Preferred Stock and Series A Preferred Warrants, respectively, as a reduction to the gross proceeds received.
-Such reclassification was based on the cumulative number of securities issued relative to the maximum number of securities expected to be issued under the offering.
+In connection with the cumulative issuance of Series A Preferred Stock and Series A Preferred Warrants, \$17.0 million and \$142,000 of costs specifically identifiable to the offering of the Series A Preferred Stock and Series A Preferred Warrants, respectively, were allocated to the Series A Preferred Stock and Series A Preferred Warrants, respectively, were allocated to the Series A Preferred Stock and Series Of \$11.6 million related to the Company's offering of Series A Preferred Stock, Series A Preferred Warrants, Series A1 Preferred Stock and Series D Preferred Stock.
+As of June 30, 2024, the Company had reclassified and allocated \$1.9 million and \$5,000 from deferred charges to Series A Preferred Stock and Series D Preferred Stock.
+As of June 30, 2024, the Company had reclassified and allocated \$1.9 million and \$5,000 from deferred charges to Series A Preferred Stock and Series A